 - (a) Payments from Debtors.
 A debtor must pay the bankruptcy petition filing fee with cash, certified check, bank draft, or money order.
 For services other than the filing of a petition, the Clerk may accept personal checks, credit cards, or debit cards as payment from debtors, but the Clerk has both the discretion and authority to reject any of these forms of payment from debtors. - (b) Acceptable Forms of Payment.
-Except as provided by paragraph (a), above, any of the following are acceptable forms of payment: cash, check, money order, debit card, or credit card issued by VISA, MasterCard, American Express, Discover, or Diners Club.
+Except as provided by paragraph (a) above, any of the following are acceptable forms of payment: cash, check, money order, debit card, or credit card issued by VISA, MasterCard, American Express, Discover, or Diners Club. - (c) Payment by Credit Card.
+Fees may be paid by: (1) physically presenting a credit card; (2) providing a written statement authorizing that the fee will be paid by credit card and requesting that the clerk phone the party to obtain the credit number and other relevant information; or (3) processing the credit card online through Pay.gov.
+Credit card information provided in accordance with this Rule will remain confidential.
+Authorization is required for each transaction. - (d) Request for Refund of Overpayment by Credit Card.
+If a filing party pays the incorrect fee, the party may seek a refund upon application to the Court setting forth the amount of the overpayment and the basis for the request.